elisa-amaral/10-Minutes-Workout-WordPress-plus-Elementor-Website/README.md

 # 10 Minutes Workout: WordPress+Elementor Website

-This project is a website built with WordPress and Elementor that promotes a fictional fitness app named 10 Minutes Workout.
-The map on the home page is illustrative and it shows New York.
+This project is a website built with WordPress and Elementor that promotes a fictional fitness app named 10 Minutes Workout, the map on the home page is illustrative and it shows New York.

 ## Screenshot 1: Home Page